silicon-heaven/shv-doc/src/rpcmethods.md

 The broker can be pretty much ignored when you are sending requests and receiving responses to them.
 The notification delivery needs to be subscribed in the broker and thus for notification the knowledge about broker is a must.

+The call to `.app:ls("broker")` can be used to identify application as being a broker.

 ### Notifications filtering